Signature Programs

 Cultivating Conscientious Parenting - for adult campers

 For nearly 30 years, we have offered valuable standard Signature Programs across all camps for our campers from Preschool through High School.
 Now, it’s their parents turn!
-Heritage Camps is delighted to share that beginning in 2024, we will be be offering an Adult Signature Program.
+Heritage Camps is delighted to share that beginning in 2024, we will be offering an Adult Signature Program at all of our camps!

 At Heritage Camps, we believe that the journey of understanding and embracing one’s identity continues beyond childhood, and our new Adult Signature Program, Cultivating Conscience Parenting is designed to empower parents on this shared path of growth.
 As we explore the intricacies of cultural humility and the importance of fostering empathy, this transformative experience invites parents to engage in meaningful dialogue about their own identities while learning how to support their children as they engage in a diverse and inclusive society.
 Culture is many things: race, ethnicity, the culture of adoption, queer and LGBTQIA+ culture, and plenty of others.
 Together, we will create a space of connection and reflection, where the wisdom of experience meets the curiosity of the next generation, ultimately nurturing a community where every voice is celebrated, and every story matters.